 Any stockholder giving a proxy will have the right to revoke it at any time prior to the time it is voted.
-A proxy may be revoked by: (i) written notice to us at or prior to the Annual Meeting, attention: Secretary; (ii) execution of a subsequent proxy; or (iii) attendance and voting in person at the Annual Meeting.
+A proxy may be revoked by: (i) written notice to us at or prior to the Annual Meeting, attention: Secretary; (ii) execution of a subsequent proxy; (iii) attendance and voting in person at the Annual Meeting; or (iv) re-voting by Internet (only your latest internet vote will be counted).
 Attendance at the Annual Meeting will not automatically revoke the proxy.
 All shares of our stock represented by effective proxies will be voted at the Annual Meeting or at any adjournment thereof.
-Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted: (i) FOR the election of the Board's nominees for directors; and (ii) in the discretion of the proxy holders with respect to such other matters as may properly come before the Annual Meeting.
+Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted: (i) FOR the election of the Board's nominees for directors; (ii) FOR the approval of the Say on Pay proposal; (iii) for the selection of "three years" as the frequency with which stockholders are provided an advisory vote on Say on Pay; and (iv) in the discretion of the proxy holders with respect to such other matters as may properly come before the Annual Meeting.

 Our executive offices are located at 4400 Biscayne Blvd., Miami, Florida 33137.
-Mailing to stockholders of record on April 9, 2010 of the Notice of Annual Meeting, this proxy statement, the accompanying form of proxy and our Annual Report to Stockholders for our fiscal year ended December 31, 2009 ("fiscal 2009") will commence on or around April 26, 2010.
+Mailing to stockholders of record on April 12, 2011 of the Notice of Annual Meeting, this proxy statement, the accompanying form of proxy and our Annual Report to Stockholders for our fiscal year ended December 31, 2010 ("fiscal 2010") will commence on or around April 26, 2011.

-Security Ownership of Certain Beneficial Owners
+Security Ownership of Certain Beneficial Owners and Management

-The following table contains information regarding the beneficial ownership of our voting stock as of April 9, 2010, held by (i) each stockholder known by us to beneficially own more than 5% of the outstanding shares of each class of voting stock; (ii) our directors and nominees; (iii) our Named Executive Officers in 2009 as defined in the paragraph preceding the Summary Compensation Table and our current executive officers; and (iv) all current directors and executive officers as a group.
+The following table contains information regarding the beneficial ownership of our voting stock as of April 12, 2011, held by (i) each stockholder known by us to beneficially own more than 5% of the outstanding shares of any class of voting stock; (ii) our directors and nominees; (iii) our Named Executive Officers in 2010 as defined in the paragraph preceding the Summary Compensation Table and our current executive officers; and (iv) all current directors and executive officers as a group.
 Except where noted, all holders listed below have sole voting power and investment power over the shares beneficially owned by them.
 Unless otherwise noted, the address of each person listed below is c/o OPKO Health, Inc., 4400 Biscayne Blvd., Miami, FL 33137.